-When you are looking at a bolero, check its color.
+When you are choosing a bolero, check its color.
 As you know, not all whites are the same.
 Your dress and the bolero may be subtly tinted with beige, tan, or pink, for example.
-The bolero will touch and overlap with your dress, and the different colors may be visible in broad daylight, clashing or complementing each other.
+The bolero will touch and overlap with your dress, and the different colors will be visible in broad daylight, possibly clashing and distracting the look.
 Staying with the same color is often the safest bet.
-For that, you will want to physically compare the two colors in broad daylight to be sure they match.
+You will want to physically compare the two colors in broad daylight to be sure they match.

-Sheer, beaded or fur, capelets come in great variety that can be suited to the season and the look.
-Often a capelet will completely hide the chest area behind a much higher neckline, keeping you warm and demure-looking.
+Sheer, beaded or fur, capes come in great variety that can be suited to the season and the look.
+Often a cape will completely hide the chest area behind a much higher neckline, keeping you warm and demure-looking.

-A capelet also touches your dress, so same color considerations would apply to a capelet as a bolero.
+A cape also touches your dress, so same color considerations would apply to a cape as a bolero.

 A shawl is a supremely flexible, long piece of fabric that can be put around your shoulders and upper arms, slid down to your elbows and wrists, or artfully arranged with a brooch.

-Gently gliding on your naked skin, easily shape-shifting between a bolero look-alike, a sash and anything else you want it to be, a shawl will show off the most delicious curves you want.
+Gently gliding on your naked skin, easily shape-shifting between a bolero look-alike, a sash and anything else you want it to be, a shawl is great at showing off the most delicious curves.
 Place it around your shoulders, and it will enhance the small of your back and the hourglass curves on your sides.
 Lower it to your wrists, and it will emphasize the curves of your hips.
 Wrap a sparkly shawl around your arms and tie it under your bosom, and it will shine up every curve your upper body has.
 Spread it around for more volume, and it will serve as a counter-balance to wider hips.

 Centerpiece belts and sashes.

-As you may or may not know, a sash is a long strip of cloth that can either hang diagonally from your shoulder or tie around your waist.
-With an artful bow, flowers or beads, at the front or the back of the dress, white or bright, there are so many ways a sash or a belt can take your look to the next level, we don’t even know where to start!
+As you probably know, a sash is a long strip of cloth that can either hang diagonally from your shoulder or tie around your waist.
+With an artful bow, flowers or beads, at the front or the back of the dress, white or bright, there are so many ways a sash or a belt can take your look to the next level!

 A sash or a belt draws attention to the gentle curve of the waist.
-If you are a fairly tall lady, if your dress is a sheath without much waist embellishment (or otherwise does not have other elements to draw attention to the waist), show off your hourglass figure with a nice belt!
+If you are a tall lady, if your dress is a sheath without much waist embellishment (or otherwise nothing draws attention to the waist), show off your curves with a nice belt!
 Of course, keep an eye to make sure that you do not over-embellish the look.
-You don’t want the belt to compete for attention with the dress,
+You don’t want the belt to compete for attention with the dress.

 How to choose a sash or a belt:

-- If it has metal in it, make sure it matches the tone of your bridal jewelry (ie, silver, gold, rose gold, or pearl).
+- If it has metal in it, make sure it matches the tone of your bridal jewelry (ie, silver, gold, rose, pearl, or color).

-- For a slimming visual effect, go for a wider belt, attach it a little on the diagonal, or arrange the ends of the sash to fall down artfully.
-A thin belt around your waist is a strong horizontal statement that draws some attention to your width.
+- For a slimming visual effect, go for a wider belt, work with your seamstress to attach it a little on the diagonal, or arrange the ends of the sash to fall down artfully.
+A thin belt around your waist is a strong horizontal statement that draws some unnecessary attention to your width.

 No longer a required or expected accessory, gloves will do wonders to a simple dress.
 They are a great accessory to evoke an era (Victorian or 1930-40s) or herald a timelessly classy event.
 Think strapless dress with dramatic opera gloves reaching above the elbow.
 Gloves come with a variety of traditional and modern adornments: buttons, bows, sheen, lace, leather, velvet and sequins – but believe me, even without all the adornments, gloves will steal the show.

-Gloves balance out wide shoulders, but they can be an accessory that is tricky to look good in.
+Gloves balance out wide shoulders, but they require careful styling.

-- Long gloves tend to make the arms look wider.
-Opera gloves end at the widest part of the arm, which can be quite unflattering.
-That need not worry you, though – gloves that end just past your wrist will end at the narrowest part of your arm.
+- Long, opera gloves tend to make the arms look wider, as they end at the widest part of the arm.
+To solve this problem, look into gloves that end just past your wrist – those end at the narrowest part of your arm.

 - Gloves tend to break up the flow of the arms, making them look a little shorter.
 Ladies with shorter arms may find that they look better without gloves.